|Help in identifying Steatoda nobilis - the Noble False Widow|

 UK's most well known spider had at long last reached

-Nottinghamshire in September 2016, we thought that it
+Nottinghamshire in back in September 2016, we thought that it

 would be useful to provide a basic identification guide

 to Steatoda nobilis - the infamous Noble False

 Hopefully, it should deter the general public from needlessly killing any spider suspected as being Steatoda nobilis in a blind panic after all that has been (and unfortunately continues to be) incorrectly reported in those tabloid newspapers not worth the paper they're printed on.

 Incorrect and ridiculously sensationalist reporting has done Steatoda nobilis no favours and to be honest, neither has the grossly exaggerated over-reaction of a proportion of the general public.

 Even with a phobia of spiders, there is no plausible need to kill any UK spider.
 Only a handful of UK species have jaws that are developed enough, or are large enough to pierce human skin.
 The majority of the public will never come across any of these spiders and although some do occur in and around UK houses and other buildings, you have to deliberately go looking for them.